topzar/awesome-laravel-packages/README.md

     * <a target="_blank" href="https://github.com/jenssegers/laravel-mongodb">laravel-mongodb</a> A MongoDB based Eloquent model and Query builder for Laravel (Moloquent)
     * <a target="_blank" href="https://github.com/RachidLaasri/LaravelInstaller">LaravelInstaller</a> A web installer for Laravel
     * <a target="_blank" href="https://github.com/the-control-group/voyager">voyager</a> Voyager - The Missing Laravel Admin
+    * <a target="_blank" href="https://github.com/PHPJunior/laravel-video-chat">laravel-video-chat</a> Laravel Video Chat using Socket.IO and WebRTC

 ### Awesome Laravel
    * <a target="_blank" href="https://laravel.csie.io/">laravel.csie.io</a>  Top Laravel Packages